cre8tive-studio/leonardorick/README.md

 }
 ```

+The songs audio files are not mocked but they are cached on indexedDB through localforage so if you need a new song to be added, update the metadata mocks and run once without the mocked data.
+Once the audio is loaded once you can add the mocks back.

 ### Note

 This project is my experimental playground where I try out different things, so the structure and coding may not be as organized as you would expect in a real project.